Hossa Canoeing Routes

 Iso-Nimetön is a narrow lake approximately two kilometres long, followed by Lake Pikku-Nimetön, which is a little less than one kilometre long.
 There is a boat launch on the southern shore of Pikku-Nimetön.
 At the end of the lake there is the Joukovirta lean-to shelter.
 There are old hunting pits near the lean-to shelter.

 After River Joukovirta the canoeing route continues as a calm lake route for some 5 km via lakes Joukojärvi, Virtajärvi and Pahkulampi to Lounaja.
 The old Honkavaara reindeer fence can be seen on the western side of Lake Virtajärvi.
 There is a trail leading to the fence from the western bank of Virtasalmi strait.
-There are campfire sites on the west and northeast shores of Lounaja.
+There are campfire site on the northeast shores of Lounaja.
 In the northern part of Lounaja, on the Lipposensalmi isthmus, there is the Lipposensalmi lean-to shelter.
 If you want to, you can canoe north from Lipposensalmi to Pitkä-Hoilua or via Kokalmus, Ala-Valkeinen and Keski-Valkeinen to Iso-Valkeinen, where there are boat launches.
 On the isthmus between Ala-Valkeinen and Keski-Valkeinen there is the Ala-Valkeinen open wilderness hut, approximately 3.5 km from Lipposensalmi.

 Lounajajärvi - Lounatkoski, 4 km